All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Nice Hat: Wears a top hat to go with his mime-esque design.

-- Police Brutality: Originally he was a police officer somewhere in the West Blue, but his career was ended in scandal when it was revealed that he engaged heavily in this.
+- Police Brutality: Originally he was a police officer somewhere in the West Blue, but his career ended in a scandal when it was revealed that he engaged heavily in this.

 - Undying Loyalty: His catchphrase says it all.
-He threatens to kill Avalo Pizzaro when he jokingly suggests taking over Blackbeard.
+He threatens to kill Avalo Pizzaro when he jokingly suggests usurping Blackbeard.
 Keep in mind Avalo is one of the most feared Level 6 criminals in history.

 Voiced by: Kimiko Saito (JP), Natalie Hoover (EN)